jamie-lord/Lord.technology/_posts/2025-04-13-cloudflare-containers-reimagining-global-compute-at-the-edge.md

 ### AI Workflow Orchestration Models

-The combination of Containers, Workers, and Workflows creates a particularly compelling foundation for AI-driven systems.
+The combination of Containers, Workers, and Workflows is a strong foundation for AI-driven systems.
 Workers can handle request routing and lightweight transformations, Containers can run more intensive processing or model inference, and Workflows can coordinate the overall process with durability guarantees.
 This unified platform eliminates many of the integration challenges that typically complicate AI system development.

 Consider a typical large language model application.
 The request handling and prompt engineering can occur in lightweight Workers, the actual model inference in Containers with appropriate CPU and memory resources, and the entire process coordinated by Workflows to ensure reliability.